-Subject: Pension Fund Annual Business Plan Update report 2018/19 Purpose of the Report To present the Pension Fund Business Plan Update for the second meeting of the 2018/19 financial year to the Pension Fund Board.
-Recommendations 1) The Board are asked to note the Pension Fund Business Plan Update for the first meeting of the 2018/19 financial year.
+Subject: Pension Fund Annual Business Plan Update report 2018/19 Purpose of the Report To present the Pension Fund Business Plan Update for the second meeting of the 2018/19 financial year to the Pension Fund Committee.
+Recommendations The Committee are asked to note the Pension Fund Business Plan Update for the first meeting of the 2018/19 financial year.
+The Committee are asked to approve the delay in the procurement of Legal Services until after January 2019 as set out in 2.2.1.
 Enquiries to: Joanne Walton, Governance and Regulations Manager jwalton@northamptonshire.gov.uk

-1.1 Good governance requires that updates to the pre-agreed Annual Business Plan and Medium Term Strategy are provided to the Committee and Board on a regular basis.
+1.1 Good governance requires that updates to the pre-agreed Annual Business Plan and Medium Term Strategy are provided to the Committee on a regular basis.
 This update highlights the progress made on the key activities during the second quarter of the 2018/19 Business Plan which was approved by the Pension Fund Committee on 29 March 2018.